 American composer/conductor Justin Freer was born and raised in Huntington Beach, CA. He has established himself as one of the West Coast’s most exciting musical voices and has quickly become a highly sought-after conductor and producer of film music concerts around the world.
-Freer began his formal studies on trumpet, playing in wind ensembles, marching bands and community orchestras.
-He quickly turned to piano and composition and composed his first work for wind ensemble at age 11.
-Continuing trumpet performance while studying piano and composition, Mr. Freer saw multiple wind ensemble, choral and big band performances of his music while still a teenager and gave his professional conducting debut at age 16.
+Mr. Freer began his formal studies on trumpet, but quickly turned to piano and composition, composing his first work at age 11 and giving his professional conducting debut at age 16.

-Mr. Freer has been recognized with numerous grants and awards from organizations, including ASCAP, BMI, the Society of Composers and Lyricists and the Henry Mancini Estate.
-He is the Founder and President of CineConcerts, a company dedicated to the preservation and concert presentation of film, TV and media music set to picture with whom he has produced, curated and conducted full length music score performances live with film for such wide ranging titles as Gladiator, The Godfather, Breakfast at Tiffany’s, It’s A Wonderful Life and most recently Harry Potter and the Sorcerer’s Stone.
-He also spent several years as one of the principal conductors for The Lord of the Rings Trilogy in Concert and conducted the European concert run of Titanic.
+Mr. Freer has been recognized with numerous grants and awards from organizations including ASCAP, BMI, the Society of Composers and Lyricists and the Henry Mancini Estate.
+He is the Founder and President of CineConcerts, a company dedicated to the preservation and concert presentation of film, curating and conducting full length music score performances live with film for such wide ranging titles as Gladiator, The Godfather, Breakfast at Tiffany’s, It’s A Wonderful Life and most recently Harry Potter and the Sorcerer’s Stone.

 Mr. Freer earned both his B.A. and M.A. degrees in Music Composition from UCLA, where his principal composition teachers included Paul Chihara and Ian Krouse.
 In addition, he was mentored by legendary composer/conductor Jerry Goldsmith.